Muscat's comments 'a clear threat' to independence of the judiciary - Busuttil

 Panama saga was not a mistake but a 'plan'

-Joseph Muscat had clear threatened the independence of the judiciary when he said it was up to the inquiring magistrate to decide what would happen should he be cleared of the Egrant inquiry after losing the election, Simon Busuttil said today.
+Joseph Muscat had clearly threatened the independence of the judiciary when he said the inquiring magistrate would have to shoulder responsibility should he be cleared of the Egrant inquiry after losing the election, Simon Busuttil said today.

 During the programme Xtra last night, the Prime Minister was asked what he would do if he lost the election and resigned and he was then cleared by the magisterial inquiry.
 He replied that such a scenario would be the responsibility of the magistrate.